Asset HausAsset Haus

 A white-label tokenization platform is the fastest path to running a compliant digital asset business without building the underlying technology.
 Instead of writing smart contracts, compliance engines, KYC integrations, and investor portals from scratch over 12–18 months, you license a proven infrastructure stack, brand it as your own, and focus on deal flow and client relationships.

-This guide covers who uses white-label tokenization, what the core features are, how to evaluate deployment models, and how pricing works.
+This guide covers who uses white-label tokenization, what the core features are, how to evaluate deployment models, and how commercial scope is usually structured.

 What Is a White-Label Tokenization Platform?